MicrosoftDocs/quantum-docs/articles/includes/tutorial-entanglement-copilot-include.md

 ## Prerequisites

-- To run the code sample in the [Copilot for Azure Quantum](https://quantum.microsoft.com/en-us/experience/coding):
+- To run the code sample in the [Copilot for Azure Quantum](https://quantum.microsoft.com/en-us/experience/quantum-coding):
   - A Microsoft (MSA) email account.
-  - For more information about the Copilot, see [Get started with Azure Quantum](xref:microsoft.quantum.get-started.azure-quantum).
+  - For more information about the Copilot, see [Explore Azure Quantum](xref:microsoft.quantum.get-started.azure-quantum).

 In this tutorial, you'll learn how to